 Parts of your brain are hardwired to scan for problems, meaning they’ll latch onto your weaknesses and magnify them, says Amy Johnson, PhD, psychologist, life coach, and author of The Little Book of Big Change.
 “The thing that your mind is fixating on and seeing as this imperfection and horrible flaw, that’s pretty biased,” she says.
 Once you are open to the idea that your mind may be distorting the truth, you can let criticisms and negative self talk become background noise instead of a disruptive roar.
 (These mental tricks can boost confidence when you’re feeling anything but.)

 “It’s hard to forget pain, but it’s easy to forget what makes us happy,” says Irina Popa-Erwin, founder of The NYC Life Coach.
 To remind yourself of your best qualities, she recommends looking in the mirror and finding three things you like about yourself every day for three months.
 “At the beginning you might not believe it—you’re just saying it because you gave yourself that assignment,” she says.
 “At the end of three months, you’ll actually embrace them because of the repetition that you keep telling yourself.”

 Know what to blame on your mood

-Just as you should give yourself time to cool off before sending an angry email, learn to ignore self-loathing when you’re feeling generally down.
+Just as you should give yourself time to cool off before sending an angry email, learn to ignore self-loathing and negative self talk when you’re feeling generally down.
 “Imperfections and flaws tend to change day to day and by our mood,” Johnson says.
 “When we’re in a bad mood, we think we have all kinds of problems.
 When we’re in a good mood, all of a sudden those problems don’t seem so big.”
 Once you’ve had a chance to cheer up, you’ll probably find that the failings you saw before aren’t worth dwelling on.
-These are tips and tricks to naturally boost your mood.
+(These are tips and tricks to naturally boost your mood.)